Bardhaman Raj: Maharajadhiraj Bahadur Bijay Chand Mahtab

 In 1924, he was one of the members of a committee headed by Sir Charles Todhunter, which looked into taxation reforms in British India, which submitted its report in 1925. and was also the member of Indian Reforms Enquiry Commission of 1924.

 In spite of his loyalty towards the British, he provided warm hospitality to Mahatma Gandhi, when he visited Bardhaman in 1925 and welcomed cordially Subhas Chandra Bose when he visited Bardhaman in 1928 to campaign in the municipal elections.

 During the later part of his rule, however, there were allegations of financial corruption coupled with mismanagement and the affairs of the Raj were in shambles.
 The British administrator took over the complete management of Bardhaman Raj and Bijoy Chand was deprived of management from the years 1929–1936.

 In 1936, he was handed over the reign of his Estate back by British.
 In 1938, he was a member of the Francis Floud Commission to suggest changes in the Permanent Settlement of 1793.
 The commission recommended the replacement of the zamindari system by a ryotwari (tenancy) system in which the ownership of land would vest with the ryot (tenant) and the land revenue payable by him could be revised periodically.
 The recommendations could not be implemented because of differences in the Fazlul Huq ministry.

 However, with the India's independence gaining momentum it was evident that the days of zemindars and princely states were coming to an end.
 It was this realisation that led Bijay Chand Mahtab to extend indirect support to the Congress.

 Bijay Chand Mahtab was deeply involved with Bengali literature.
 He was president of the reception committee in the 8th session of the Bangya Sahitya Sammelan held at Bardhaman in 1914.
 From amongst the twenty books he wrote, mention may be made of Impression, The Indian Horizon, Meditation, Studies, Vijaygitika (collection of songs composed by him), Troyodashi (poem), Ranjit (play), and Manaslila (science-play).

 Mahtab died on 29 August 1941 at Bardhaman.
 His reign which began in 1887 and lasted until 1941, was the longest in history of Bardhaman Raj.
-He left behind two sons Uday Chand and Abhay Chand and two daughters, thereby ending the long history adoptions for succession in Bardhaman Raj.
+He left behind two sons Uday Chand and Abhay Chand and two daughters, Maharaj Kumari Lalitarani Devi and Maharaj Kumari Sudharani Devi, thereby ending the long history adoptions for succession in Bardhaman Raj.
 His elder son Uday Chand Mahtab, succeeded him to the throne of Burdwan Raj.